rrra/www/content/join/pay-by-card.md

 You do not need a PayPal account to use this membership payment service.
 {{< /banner >}}

-:exclamation: Choosing a *w/ Donation* membership option will offset the fees charged by our payment processor.
+:exclamation: Choosing a *w/ Card Fee* membership option will offset the fees charged by our payment processor.

 <form target="paypal" action="https://www.paypal.com/cgi-bin/webscr" method="post" >
 <input type="hidden" name="cmd" value="_cart">